 Rimfire Steel Match

-A Rimfire Steel match is an adaptation of the NSSF (National Shooting Sports Foundation) Rimfire Challenge, which was formerly called the Ruger Rimfire Challenge.
-To learn all about it, visit the web page http://www.nssf.org/rimfire and its links.
+Our Rimfire Steel match is an adaptation of the RCSA (Rimfire Challenge Shooting Association) Rimfire Challenge, which was formerly called the Ruger Rimfire Challenge.
+To learn all about it, visit the web page https://www.rimfirechallenge.org/about/ and its links.
 We do things a little differently, but we use their rules and procedures as a baseline.

 Firing is conducted from a fixed standing position at an array of static steel plates using .22 rimfire firearms.
 You have a maximum of 10 rounds to hit 5, 6, or 7 targets “on the clock”.
 One is designated the “stop plate” and must be shot last.
 Others may be shot in any order, and re-engaged in any order, but all must be engaged at least once before shooting the stop plate.
 After your score is recorded and you reload, you repeat strings of fire with the same firearm to complete the stage.
 Each match has separate stages for handguns and rifles.
 Scoring is a combination of speed and accuracy.